Articles / Handoffs Are the Hidden Profit Leak

 Name the handoff moment

-A client says yes and someone on your team celebrates.
-Two days later the client is confused, because nobody told them what happens next.
+A client says yes and someone on the team celebrates.
+Two days later, the client is confused because nobody told them what happens next.
 That is not a skill problem.
-That is a handoff.
+That is a handoff problem.

 The moment work gets dropped

 A handoff is any moment where one person thinks the next person has it.
-It sounds small, but it is where work gets dropped.
-Here are a few common ones:
+It sounds small.
+It is not.
+That is where work quietly gets dropped.

-Most of the time it is simple.
-The finish line is fuzzy, and nobody is sure who owns the next step.
-That is why it keeps happening.
+Most of the time, the issue is painfully simple.
+The finish line is fuzzy, and nobody is fully sure who owns the next move.
+So everyone assumes.
+And assumption is a lousy handoff system.

 A real example